gmc-code/PC-algorithms1/docs/pseudocode/pseudocode.rst

 Pseudocode
 ==========================

+| Pseudocode is known as Structured English.
-| Pseudocode is a way of writing a program that generalizes it for interpretation in any coding language.
+| Pseudocode is a way of writing a program that generalizes it for convertion into a programming language.
 | Pseudocode represents the the steps of the program in natural language and mathematical notation.
 | The keywords below are in UPPERCASE, but some users use Titlecase and set font style to **bold**.